 This course is for those seeking a MA Temporary Permit to operate equipment ONLY through an approved ARAM Rental Facility.
-The MA Temporary Permit is a non-renewable permit issued to operate Compact Hoisting Machinery, which is Hoisting Machinery with a manufacturer’s listed gross vehicle weight not exceeding 8,000 lbs.
+The MA Temporary Permit is a non-renewable permit issued to Compact Hoisting Machinery operators, which is Hoisting Machinery with a manufacturer’s listed gross vehicle weight not exceeding 8,000 lbs.
 Hoisting Machinery that requires a Class 1, Class 3 ,or Class 4 Hoisting Machinery License, as listed in 520 CMR 6.10, are excluded.
 Permits have a duration of 14 days, and may ONLY be issued for rented equipment from approved ARAM Rental Facilities.
 Click here to find an approved ARAM Rental Facility.

 - The temporary permit is valid for 14 consecutive days only

 - No person shall be issued more than one (1) temporary permit in a 45-day period